Dallas Appeals Attorneys

 Representation for State and Federal, Criminal and Civil Appellate Matters

 A verdict or judgment in a criminal or civil case does not necessarily mean your legal options for seeking a favorable outcome are exhausted.
-Whether yours was a state or federal matter, you may be able to file an appeal.
+Whether your matter was state or federal, you may be able to file an appeal.
 Essentially, an appeal is a request to have an appellate court review the trial court’s decision and determine whether a remedy should be granted.

 For your request to be considered, you must demonstrate to the appellate justices that a legal error has occurred, such as juror misconduct or misinterpretation of the law, affecting the outcome of your case.
 To do this, you must develop compelling arguments, which requires advanced written communication skills, an understanding of the appeals process, and years of practice.